kaiserbergin/NBomber.Website/src/docs/blog/convert-integration-tests-to-load-tests.md

 In this article, I want to cover the topic of how you can effectively reuse your integration tests and convert them to load tests to speed up your load test adoption.

-> This article will be useful for developers who use .NET platform to write integration tests that cover HTTP API, microservices.
+> This article will be useful for developers who use .NET platform to write integration tests that cover HTTP API and microservices.

 ## Load testing adoption